Meary James Thurairajah Tambimuttu

-Meary James Thurairajah Tambimuttu (15 August 1915 – 23 June 1983) was a Tamil poet, editor, critic and publisher, who for many years played a significant part in the literary scenes of London and New York City.
+Meary James Thurairajah Tambimuttu (or simply Tambimuttu; 15 August 1915 – 23 June 1983) was a Tamil poet, editor, critic and publisher, who for many years played a significant part in the literary scenes of London and New York City.
 In 1939 he founded the respected literary magazine Poetry London, which "soon became the best known poetry periodical in England, and Tambimuttu became widely known as a skillful editor."
 Four issues of Poetry London–New York were published in the 1950s; the fifth in 1960.
 Among those published by Tambimuttu were Lawrence Durrell, Kathleen Raine, W. H. Auden, Gavin Ewart, Jack Kerouac, Gregory Corso, Allen Ginsberg, Roy Campbell, Robin Skelton, Keith Douglas, Norman Nicholson, and many other notable writers.
 In 1955 Tambimuttu was described by The New York Times as "probably the best-known contemporary Indian poet".
 He created two publishing houses, Editions Poetry London (established in 1943) and Lyrebird Press (1968), both of which published major works.